Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 The matrix also does not cover which programming languages a given compiler is able to process, but for simplicity, you can picture C/C++ here.

-Of course, GCC remains usable on MacOS (due to shared Unix roots), and there are ways to make it work on Windows (through cygwin or MinGW), and the whole truth is way more [complicated](https://www.flother.is/til/llvm-target-triple/) still.
+Of course, GCC remains usable on macOS (due to shared Unix roots), and there are ways to make it work on Windows (through cygwin or MinGW), and the whole truth is way more [complicated](https://www.flother.is/til/llvm-target-triple/) still.